billythehippo/vban/README.md

 ---

 This project is only componed of command line tools.
 If you are looking for a gui, you can take a look at: [VBAN-manager project on GitHub](https://github.com/VBAN-manager/VBAN-manager)

+TODO

+---

+1. Rework default audio mapping for Emitter
+2. Buffer size parameter for Emitter to make it able to work with short buffers (64, 128, 256) in ALSA-mode
+3. Autoconnect for Emitter in JACK mode (as a parameter)
+4. Normal (non-WEB) GUI